Shredmetal/llmtest/readme.md

 ### ⚠️ Important Information on Understanding Responsibilities

-llm-app-test is built by engineers for engineers so that all of us have a tool to validate the behaviour of applications that have had an LLM stuffed into them.
+llm_app_test is built by engineers for engineers so that all of us have a tool to validate the behaviour of applications that have had an LLM stuffed into them.
 It is **NOT** a Data Science tool nor a replacement for model metrics used by Data Science teams to validate model suitability.

 #### Software Engineer's Role